Voote/Euro20-21/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run start-3001`

+Runs the app in the development mode.\
+Opens app directly on port [http://localhost:3001](http://localhost:3001)

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ## Authors:

 ### Jakub Krzywanski and Artur Garlej